avani-cooks/Breakfast-Recipes/Breakfast/French_Egg.md

 ## Equipment
 - Cutting board and knife
-- A large cooking pot
+- A large cooking pot, mixing wooden spoon and fork

 ---